unculture/creative-boilerplate/readme.md

         - `git commit -am "Initial commit"`
         - `git remote add origin <new-creative-git-repo>`
         - `git push origin master`
-        - `yarn install`
+        - `npm install`

-4. Now execute `yarn run dev` and look for clean output and no errors.
+4. Now execute `npm run dev` and look for clean output and no errors.
 This will start a watch process so hit Ctl+C to cancel.

 ## Build Overview